Financial Dashboards for Growing Companies

 They also lack built-in insight layers.
 A dashboard should flag when runway crosses a threshold, when burn diverges from plan, or when a scenario materially changes outcomes.
 That requires deterministic rules, not a grid of numbers.

 RunwayCal is built for deterministic computation: every figure traces back to founder-defined modules (Team, Tools, Deals, Treasury).
-There are 20 deterministic insight rules and scenario planning with overlay charts, so you can compare baseline versus stress cases without rebuilding a model by hand.
+There are 23 deterministic insight rules and scenario planning with overlay charts, so you can compare baseline versus stress cases without rebuilding a model by hand.

 That is the difference between a static tab of numbers and an operating dashboard you can defend to investors.
+See how it works in Mission Control.

-Try RunwayCal free – see your financial dashboard in 5 minutes.
+Try RunwayCal free.
+See your financial dashboard in 5 minutes.

 Start free